 Q: Can we walk on the levee?

 A: The levees and canals are posted as "No Trespassing" because when we are doing maintenance or during a flood event we need the public to stay off the levees and canals for their safety.
-However, as long as we are not actively doing maintenance or in a flood, the public may use the levees and canals for walking, jogging or biking.
-Motor vehicles (other than those used for flood related activities and maintenance) are prohibited on our facilities at all times.
-This includes golf carts, motorbikes and quad runners.
+However, as long as we are not actively doing maintenance or in a flood, the public may use the levees and canals for walking, jogging, or biking.
+Motor vehicles (other than those used for flood-related activities and maintenance) are prohibited in or on our facilities at all times.
+This includes golf carts, motorbikes, and quad runners.

 Q: Are there parking restrictions along the levee across from my house on Garden Highway?

 A: The levee area is posted as "No Trespassing" However, as noted above, we will allow public access to the levee if there is no active maintenance or flood work occurring.
 Public vehicular access is prohibited on the levee at all times which includes parking.
 In the past, vehicles have parked along the shoulder of Garden Highway; please contact the appropriate law enforcement agency about restrictions on parking adjacent to the Garden Highway

 Q: Can we fish in the canals?